learning-from-play/learning-from-play.github.io/draft.md

 ## Related Work

-Robotic learning methods generally require some form of supervision to acquire behavioral skills -- conventionally, this supervision either consists of a cost or reward signal, as in reinforcement learning <dt-cite key="sutton2018reinforcement,kober2013reinforcement,deisenroth2013survey"></dt-cite>, or demonstrations, as in imitation learning <dt-cite key="pastor2009learning,argall2009survey"></dt-cite>.
+Robotic learning methods generally require some form of supervision to acquire behavioral skills--conventionally, this supervision either consists of a cost or reward signal, as in reinforcement learning <dt-cite key="sutton2018reinforcement,kober2013reinforcement,deisenroth2013survey"></dt-cite>, or demonstrations, as in imitation learning <dt-cite key="pastor2009learning,argall2009survey"></dt-cite>.
 However, both of these sources of supervision require considerable human effort to obtain: reward functions must be engineered by hand, which can be highly non-trivial in environments with natural observations, and demonstrations must be provided manually for each task.
 When using high-capacity models, hundreds or even thousands of demonstrations may be required for each task (<dt-cite key="DBLP:journals/corr/abs-1710-04615,DBLP:journals/corr/RahmatizadehABL17,rajeswaran2017learning,DBLP:journals/corr/DuanASHSSAZ17"></dt-cite>.
 In this paper, we instead aim to learn general-purpose policies that can flexibly accomplish a wide range of user-specified tasks, using data that is not task-specific and is easy to collect.
 Our model can in principle use *any past experience for training, but the particular data collection approach we used is based on human-provided play data.

 In order to distill non-task-specific experience into a general-purpose policy, we set up our model to be conditioned on the user-specified goal.
 Goal conditioned policies have been explored extensively in the literature for reinforcement learning <dt-cite key="kaelbling1993learning,pong2018temporal,nair2018visual,schaul2015universal,andrychowicz2017hindsight,DBLP:journals/corr/abs-1712-00948,DBLP:journals/corr/abs-1711-06006,DBLP:journals/corr/CabiCHDWF17,DBLP:journals/corr/SukhbaatarKSF17"></dt-cite>,